Staten Island Schools with EMT Training Programs

 EMT certification is required in order to enter the paramedic programs below.

 In this program, students acquire the knowledge and skills they need to perform in emergency medical care and pre-hospital settings.
 Once enrolled, students learn how to communicate with their team members and work competently and safely with patients of all ages.
-Classes are two day a week and 24 hours of rotations per week.
+Classes are two days a week and consist of 16-24 hours of rotations per week.